A stabilized GMRES method for singular and severely ill-conditioned systems of linear equations: Abstract

-\abstract[Summary]{Consider using the right-preconditioned generalized minimal residual (AB-GMRES) method, which is an efficient method for solving underdetermined least squares problems.
-Morikuni (Ph.D. thesis, 2013) showed that for some inconsistent and ill-conditioned problems, the iterates of the AB-GMRES method may diverge.
+Consider using the right-preconditioned GMRES (AB-GMRES) for obtaining the minimum-norm solution of inconsistent underdetermined systems of linear equations.
+Morikuni (Ph.D. thesis, 2013) showed that for some inconsistent and ill-conditioned problems, the iterates may diverge.
 This is mainly because the Hessenberg matrix in the GMRES method becomes very ill-conditioned so that the backward substitution of the resulting triangular system becomes numerically unstable.
 We propose a stabilized GMRES based on solving the normal equations corresponding to the above triangular system using the standard Cholesky decomposition.
 This has the effect of shifting upwards the tiny singular values of the Hessenberg matrix which lead to an inaccurate solution.
-Thus, the process becomes numerically stable and the system becomes consistent, rendering better convergence and a more accurate solution.
-Numerical experiments show that the proposed method is robust and efficient for solving inconsistent and ill-conditioned underdetermined least squares problems.
-The method can be considered as a way of making the GMRES stable for highly ill-conditioned inconsistent problems.}
+We analyze why the method works.
+Numerical experiments show that the proposed method is robust and efficient, not only for applying AB-GMRES to underdetermined systems, but also for applying GMRES to severely ill-conditioned range-symmetric systems of linear equations.